 Yield maintenance is a type of prepayment penalty for commercial mortgages which reimburses a lender for the potential returns they would have made if the borrower was not prepaying their debt.
 In essence, it acts as a guarantee for the commercial property lender who made the original commercial mortgage, anticipating a set return over the full term of the loan.
 Unlike other prepayment penalties, yield maintenance covers the entire cost of the original lending agreement, compensating the lender fully for the prepayment of the borrowed funds.

 If the borrower wants to pay off the loan early, such as in the event of a sale, it can be expensive.
-However, commercial mortgage borrowers can pass this cost on to the buyer of the property by offering a buyer to assume the in-place debt as many loans with yield maintenance prepayment penalties are assumable.
+However, since many loans with yield maintenance prepayment penalties are assumable, commercial mortgage borrowers can pass this cost on to the buyer of the property by allowing them to assume the in-place debt.